Exit Interview Tips (and a Template!)

 Estimated reading time: 2 min

-Exit interviews – conducted one-on-one with a departing employee – can be a valuable source of information about what’s working well and what could be improved within an organization or department.
+Exit interviews can be a valuable source of information about what’s working well and what could be improved within an organization or department.
 While you’re hopefully touching base regularly with staff members for their feedback throughout their employment, departing employees often have a particularly useful (and candid) perspective—and this may be your last chance to hear it!

 We advise that organizational leaders set up systems for exit interviews that include at least two components: